hankpillow/from-photoshop-to-flash/README.md

 Then it's time to move to your flash file and run the <code>FlashImportAndPlace</code> in the Command/ menu and follow the dialog box.

-To know better how it works and how to install it, see bellow:
+To find out how it works and how to install it, see bellow:

 * * *

 ## PhotoshopExportLayers.jsx
-**Instalation:**
+**Installation:**

 *"Save file as a text file with a .jsx file name extension in the Presets/Scripts folder in your Adobe Photoshop CS4 directory."*